 So what kind of options do you have while travelling?

 Let’s continue with that.
 It’s maybe the cheapest possibility for your stay.

 It also depends on what kind of luxury you wish.
 The more features the camping site has and the cleaner the sanitary facilities are, the more you’re going to pay.
-Our camping sites were in the middle class segment and it was really annoying that they didn’t even offer toilet paper and soap.
+Our camping sites were in the middle-class segment and it was really annoying that they didn’t even offer toilet paper and soap.
 You had to bring everything yourself.

 I know camping doesn’t mean the comfy life.
-But fact is, it won’t make them poor if they would offer these kind of things and it would be a nice gesture.
+But fact is, it won’t make them poor if they would offer these kinds of things and it would be a nice gesture.
 In Burgundy, everything was so much cleaner and provided so much more and wasn’t much more expensive.
 It was a dream!

 So if you’re still a camping virgin like I was a short time ago, I can only recommend you to try it.
 It’s really a lot of fun and you’ll spend a lot of time at the fresh air.
 Being cut out of the internet world for one week was quite a challenge for me.
 The flexibility is another plus for camping!

 Result: Camping in summer yes, in winter only for the brave!